jdesolate/100-Days-Of-Code/r1-log.md

 ### R1D10

  I've finished building my own tribute page for the second certification project on the (New) Responsive Web Design Curriculum in FreeCodeCamp.

+### R1D11

+ I've started building a balance sheet on the (New) Responsive Web Design Curriculum in FreeCodeCamp.